Malaysia: Asia's Ethnic & Cultural Melting Pot

 Lofty forested hills provide George Town with a picture perfect backdrop.
 Used as a respite from tropical heat by the colonial British, the hillsides now provide a variety of excursion opportunities for locals and tourists alike, with some beautiful botanical gardens, a bird park and a funicular railway to the summit.
-However, the key attraction is Kek Lok Si, also known as “the temple of supreme bliss”, the largest Buddhist temple in S.E.
-Asia.
+However, the key attraction is Kek Lok Si, also known as “the temple of supreme bliss”, the largest Buddhist temple in Southeast Asia.
 Built on many levels on the steep hill slope, it has a maze of gardens, courts, passages, a seven-tier pagoda and a majestic giant bronze statue of Kuan Yin, the goddess of passion.

 Melaka’s Heritage Trail